 Investment Discretion (Item 16)

-WWM has authority to determine, without client consent, securities or mutual funds to be bought or sold and the commission rates to be paid to the broker.
+WWM has authority to determine, without client consent, investments to be bought or sold and the commission rates to be paid to the broker.
 WWM obtains consent from all clients regarding asset allocation prior to purchasing investments for clients.
-Certain investments require additional written client consent, including private limited partnerships and separately managed accounts.
+Certain investments require additional written client consent, including private limited partnerships.

 Voting Client Securities (Item 17)

 Clients may select when opening a Schwab account, whether the client or WWM will vote proxies for the client's securities.
 If the client chooses to have WWM vote the proxies, WWM will do so in the client's best interest, without regard to WWM's interest.
 Clients may obtain information on how their proxies were voted by making an oral or written request to WWM.
 A copy of WWM’s proxy voting policies and procedures is available upon request.